kunkun9811/web-gazer/README.md

   .catch((err) => console.log(`TEST FAILED => ${err}`));
 ```

-6. Host the simple web app with any tools you like, once the page loads it will call to the **Flask** endpoint explained below
+6. Host the simple web app with any tools you like, once the page loads it will call the **Flask** endpoint explained below

 ## 2. Create Python Virtual Environment